ReactiveX/RxGo/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Neither a bug report nor a feature request.
+about: Neither a bug report, a question, nor a feature request.
 title: ''
 labels: ''
 assignees: teivah

 ---